Makar8000/LimitBreakStats/README.md

 ### Sources of LB Generation

 These numbers are specific to Shadowbringers content.
+The amount you gain increases with the max number of Limit Break bars the party can have.
-* **Survival:** `300` per player (`100` in light parties).
+* **Survival:** `100` / `200` / `300` per player.
 Surviving lethal damage using shields that would otherwise kill you.
 Does not consider damage mitigated through boss debuffs.
-* **Healing Low HP:** `300` per player healed (`100` in light parties).
+* **Healing Low HP:** `100` / `200` / `300` per player healed.
 Getting healed when you are below 10% HP.
 Amount is doubled for single-target heals.
 HoT ticks do not count.
-* **Passive:** `220` for parties with a max of three LB bars, `180` for two, and  `75` for one.
-This ticks every three seconds.
+* **Passive:** `75` / `180` / `220` every three seconds.
 Having duplicate jobs or a non-standard comp in a "High-end Duty" will decrease the amount per tick.
 The scaling for this is as follows: `220 > 170 > 160 > 154 > 144 > 140`.
 * **Mechanics:** Some mechanics, such as interrupting a boss, will generate LB.
 This amount varies depending on the mechanic and content.